sumayaakter320/GitHub-Course/Working with Local Repo/local_repo.md

     - To add those content - `git add .` [Now again check the status and it will give the message that changes are to be committed]
     - Now make your first commit - `git commit -m "Commit message - This is my first commit`
     - And check the status of your project
+    - `Note:` Follow these process to create the 2nd commit [or multiple commits]
+    - To see all the differences of your working directory to the repository - `git diff`
 - Look at the history of your code
 - ignore files in the working directory